 TATO

 in property 0002600

 RIAL ATEL OF A AN DES HIGH SCORE

+and the second

 ISD.
-PD - - CONTRACTOR TRACTOR ANTERNA CONTRACTOR CONTRACTOR CONTRACTOR
+PD 1 CONTRACTOR TRACTORISTICS CONTRACTOR CONTRACTOR CONTRACTOR

 Taito Closeout: We've purchased the remaining inventory of Apple II games from prices.
 This includes Arkanoid II: The Revenge of DOH.
 In Arkanoid, you use energy on to more levels.
 There's even an editor so that you can design your own levels.
 Here's your last chance to purchase these great